Military Review

 Piramidon (Stepan.
 Russia)

-The fact that everyone will lay out, I doubt it, however.
-It is not necessary to go online, but it is very interesting to see what is at depth, where no human has gone before.
-Aren't you interested in pictures from the surface of the Moon or Mars?
+The fact that everyone will lay out, I doubt however.
+On-line is not necessary, but it is very interesting to see what is at the depth, where the human foot has not gone before.
+Aren't you interested in images from the surface of the moon or Mars?

 Quote: Bumblebee_3